 How do I sign up?

 Complete our VOLUNTEER APPLICATION (see the sidebar menu).
 In addition to filling out the application, you will also need to fill out a waiver that will allow us to run a background check.
-You will fill this out during volunteer orientation in spring 2013 (exact date to be determined).
+You will fill this out during volunteer orientation (exact date to be determined).
 Since our volunteers often work in sensitive areas—such as with children, celebrities, and money—it is important to ensure the safety of everyone involved.

 Is there an age limit on volunteering?

 You can volunteer if you are 15 or older.
 Volunteers age 15-17 will need to have a parent sign a Parental Consent Form (see the sidebar menu) prior to the Con.
 The form is located on our sidebar menu.
 Please print, scan, and email back to the Volunteer Services office prior to the volunteer orientation.